 Disclosure

-Functionality that enables the transfer, provision of access to, use for new purposes, or release in any manner, of Personal Information managed within a Privacy Domain in accordance with notice and consent permissions and/or applicable laws and functionality making known the information processor’s policies to external parties receiving the information.
+Functionality that enables the transfer, provision of access to, use for new purposes, or release in any manner, of Personal Information managed within a Domain in accordance with notice and consent permissions and/or applicable laws and functionality making known the information processor’s policies to external parties receiving the information.

-Access and Correction
+Access, Correction and Deletion

-Functionality that allows an adequately identified data subject to discover, correct or delete, Personal Information managed within a Privacy Domain; functionality providing notice of denial of access; and options for challenging denial when specified.
+Functionality that allows an adequately identified data subject to discover, correct or delete, Personal Information managed within a Privacy Domain; functionality providing notice of denial of access; options for challenging denial when specified; and “right to be forgotten” implementation.

 Security/Safeguards